openownership/data-standard/docs/standard/concepts.rst

 Published BODS Statements build a write-only ledger, as new Statements are issued to amend or confirm details contained in older Statements.

-See :ref:`guidance-updating-data` for full requirements.
+See :ref:`information-updates` for full requirements.

 Representing beneficial owners
 ------------------------------